Voluntary Intermodal Sealift Agreement (VISA)

-The Voluntary Intermodal Sealift Agreement (VISA) program is a partnership between the U.S. Government and the maritime industry to provide the Department of Defense (DOD) with “assured access” to commercial sealift and intermodal capacity to support the emergency deployment and sustainment of U.S. military forces.
-Intermodal capacity includes dry cargo ships, equipment, terminal facilities and intermodal management services.
+MARAD's Voluntary Intermodal Sealift Agreement (VISA) program is a partnership between the U.S. Government and the maritime industry to provide the Department of Defense (DoD) with assured access to state-of-the-art commercial sealift and intermodal equipment when DoD deploys military forces during a national emergency or wartime operations.

-The Voluntary Intermodal Sealift Agreement program is authorized under the Maritime Administration’s authorities under the Defense Production Act of 1950, and the Maritime Security Act of 2003, and was approved as a Department of Defense commercial sealift readiness program on January 30, 1997.
-The VISA document is available in Federal Register/Vol. 79, No. 209, 64462-64470, dated October 29, 2014.
+The VISA program is authorized under the Defense Production Act of 1950 as amended (50 U.S.C. § 4558) and Maritime Security Act of 2003, and was approved as a Department of Defense (DoD) commercial sealift readiness program on January 30, 1997.
+Official documentation can be found on the Federal Register.

-U.S.-flag vessel operators that are not currently in the program can apply to the Voluntary Intermodal Sealift Agreement program at any time throughout the year.
+U.S.-flag vessel operators that are not currently in the program can enroll their vessels in the VISA program at any time: